-When we enter a new year here at Sportquest we start to get very excited as we know the season is coming when anglers will be heading to Norway in numbers to target one species in particular and that fish is the monstrous Skrei Cod.
-Now, these big chunky brutes are like no other cod that you will find around the UK coastline.
-These jumbo beasts move down from the Barents Sea off the Russian coastline around February time where they then make their way onto the Norwegian coast in numbers ready to mate and spawn.
-You do not get long to target these fantastic fish though as they only hang around until towards the end of April before they head back into the much deeper waters off Russia.
-So if you are planning to target these fantastically giant piggies then there are a few things you should know before you travel and get stuck into the vast shoals that you could well be finding
+When we enter a new year here at Sportquest we start to get very excited as we know the season for Skrei Cod Fishing, Norway, is coming.
+Anglers will be heading to Norway’s fishing villages in numbers to target one species in particular and that fish is the Skrei Cod.
+Now, these Skrei Cod are not like normal cod that you will find around the UK coastline.
+These move down from the Barents Sea off the Russian coastline around February time like they have for thousands of years, where they then make their way onto their spawning grounds along the Norwegian coast in numbers.
+You do not get long to target these fantastic fish though as they only hang around for a short time until towards the end of April before they head back into the much deeper waters off Russia.
+So if you fancy targeting the Skrei Cod then there are a few things you should know before you travel and get stuck into the vast shoals that you could well be finding.

-First thing that we should be talking about is clothing, if you are dressed wrongly when out on the water then your session will be over before it has even started, there is nothing worse than being cold and wet when out on the water and trying to catch a big fish, you will just want to be back at the cabins warming up and you will not enjoy yourself.
-Layering up is the key here start with thermal base layers and move onto t-shirts and hoodies. merino wool base layers are always good as these have renowned insulation properties.
+The first thing that we should be talking about is clothing, if you are dressed wrongly when out on the water then your session will be over before it has even started, there is nothing worse than being cold and wet when out on the water in the fishing boats trying to catch a big Norwegian Cod, you will just want to be back at the cabins warming up and you will not enjoy yourself.
+Layering up is the key here, start with thermal base layers and move onto t-shirts and hoodies.
+Merino wool base layers are always good as these have renowned insulation properties.
 On top of these, I would always suggest a high-quality flotation suit that will keep the wind and damp out but will also act as a safety device if anything was to happen.
-On your feet layer up with socks, I always wear a thin pair followed by a thicker pair and then a thermal pair on top, nobody wants cold feet as this will yet a get put a dampener on your day.
+On your feet layer up with socks, I always wear a thin pair followed by a thicker pair and then a thermal pair on top, nobody wants cold feet as this will yet again put a dampener on your day.
 For your feet you will need a good set of waterproof sturdy footwear and ensure they do not have studs on the bottom as the boats are all aluminium and studs are a definite no-no on aluminium boats.

-If you are practising catch and release then what you must do is as soon as you see the fish rising through the water you must let the fish rest, by doing this you will allow the bladder of the fish to equalise and you will know once this has happened as the fish will expel a shed load of bubbles and will start to kick again meaning that you are then ready to bring your fish aboard.
-If however, you are taking fish for the table then may I recommend the fish of between 10-20lb in weight, you will find the flesh on these fish to be of much higher quality over that of a 40-50lber.
-You will have fish boxes onboard your boat so once you have enough for the table you can return back to shore and fillet these fish in one of the many well-equipped filleting rooms you will find at our camps.
+If you are practising catch and release then what you must do is as soon as you see the fish rising through the water you must stop reeling, by doing this you will allow the bladder of the fish to equalise and you will know once this has happened as the fish will expel a shed load of bubbles and will start to kick again meaning that you are then ready to bring your fish aboard.
+If however, you are taking fish for the table then may I recommend the fish of between 10-20lb in weight, you will find the flesh on these fish to be of much higher quality over that of a 40-50lber with a firm texture.
+You will have fish boxes onboard your boat so once you have enough landed Cod for the table you can return back to shore and fillet these fish in one of the many well-equipped filleting rooms you will find at our camps.
 Once you have your fillets find a space in the freezer room and lay the bags of your fillets down ready to freeze, a good idea may be to take a marker pen with you to mark your bags of fish so you can tell yours in amongst the many others that are there.

 Hopefully, this blog has been of some help to you if you are heading out during the next Skrei season or if this is just something that you are contemplating doing in the future, one thing is for certain, if you love to fish the open seas then this is most definitely one type of holiday you have to experience at least once in your lifetime.